 12 Great Parks for Kids' Birthday Parties around LA

-Lucky for us, hosting free (or mostly free) kids’ birthday parties at Los Angeles’ glorious parks is available year round, and with the almost always perfect weather, it’s a great perk to take advantage of.
+Lucky for us, hosting free (or mostly free) kids’ birthday parties at Los Angeles’ glorious parks - or San Fernando Valley's parks - is available year round, and with the almost always perfect weather, it’s a great perk to take advantage of.
 From rustic to scenic to built-in activities, the city’s bounty is near limitless.
 And the best part: no sticky floor and dirty fingerprints to scour afterward.
-Read on for our dozen favorites (plus check out these parks that allow bounce houses and parks with gated playgrounds, too).
+Read on for our dozen favorites (plus check out these parks that allow bounce houses, parks with barbecue grills, and parks with gated playgrounds, too).

 Virginia Avenue Park - Santa Monica - Get Wet!